-The Master of Public Administration degree is designed for careers in major public program management and delivery.
-It integrates theory and practice in enhancing understanding, knowledge and skills essential to the management and leadership of major public programs and projects.
-It will provide you with a deep understanding of the complexities and challenges of organising public action within and across the state, market and civil society.
+The Master of Public Administration (MPA) degree is designed for future leaders of government, civil society and market organisations, enabling them to acquire skills essential to the leadership and management of public organisations.
+The program integrates theory and practice and will provide you with a deep understanding of the complexities and challenges of organising public action within and across the state, market and civil society.

 The compulsory and elective subjects explore contemporary public issues and dilemmas locally, regionally and globally.
 The emphasis is on key disciplinary and interdisciplinary perspectives on public administration, management and governance, as clustered in terms of people and finance, law and regulation, policy systems, and international governance.
 The aim throughout is to foster debate and provide comparative insights in addressing the dynamics of continuity and change in government and governance.